claresloggett/data_viz_demo/README.md

 Data tidying and visualisation demo
 ===================================

-Notebooks and data used in COMP90059 lecture.
+Notebooks and data used in tidy data / viz lecture.

 To launch Binder: